LuRsT/old_lurst.github.io/content/pages/now.md

 - Writing for this blog
 - Coding on personal and Open Source projects
-- Doing Keto

-Last update: 17th September 2016
+Last update: 9th October 2016